brandondees/.dotfiles/README.md

 ## Usage

 see [this](https://www.atlassian.com/git/tutorials/dotfiles)

 * `alias dotfile='/usr/bin/git --git-dir=$HOME/<choose_a_dir>/ --work-tree=$HOME'`
 * `git clone --bare <this_repo> ~/<choose_a_dir>`
 * `cd ~`
 * `dotfile checkout`

+I've added `dotfiles_install.sh` to help expedite this, double check the directories involved.

 You may need to move some conflicting default files out of the way.

+This only sets up the dotfiles repo, you still have install scripts to run optionally to set up the various tools.

 Optionally to only see explicitly tracked files in status etc.
 `config config --local status.showUntrackedFiles no`